 Types of materials | Most metals | Carbon steel | Range of materials | Nearly anything | Metal, wood, plastic | |

-Material thickness | Up to 50 mm (2″) | 50 mm (2″) and above | Typically 6 mm (1/4”) and below | Up to 75 mm (3″) | Typically up to 25 mm (1″) | |
+Material thickness | Up to 80 mm (3″) | 50 mm (2″) and above with widest range of thicknesses | Typically 6 mm (1/4″) and below, but up to 30 mm (1.25") in some cases | Up to 305 mm (12″) and thicker with modifications to material support | Typically up to 25 mm (1″) | |

 Cut quality | Very good | Very good | Excellent | Exceptional | Good | |